Also see: Tumor Specialist · Cervical Cancer Specialist · Female Cancer Specialist · Chemotherapy Specialist

 ❓Frequently Asked Questions

-Who is the best breast cancer specialist in Dhaka?
+Who is a renowned breast cancer specialist in Dhaka?

-Dr. Mosammat Rubina Sultana is widely regarded as one of the leading breast cancer specialists in Dhaka with more than 22 years of overall experience in patient care.
-She is a Radiation and Clinical Oncologist providing evidence-based, non-surgical breast cancer treatment using modern modalities such as radiotherapy, chemotherapy, and brachytherapy.
+Dr. Rubina Sultana is a renowned breast cancer specialist in Dhaka with more than 22 years of overall experience in patient care.
+She is a Clinical and Radiation Oncologist providing evidence-based, non-surgical breast cancer treatment using modern modalities such as radiotherapy, chemotherapy, and brachytherapy.

 What are the early signs and symptoms of breast cancer?